SimonLangbehn/TimeTracker/README.md

 ## Version 1.0

-This demo demonstrates how to develop web application easily
+This demo demonstrates how to develop easily a web app with HTML, CSS and JavaScript

 ## Step 1